azmat21/UyghurWebsiteCrawler/README.md

 simple crawler for some uyghur website such  as uy.ts.cn,bbs.bagdax.cn,www.bagdax.cn(using python and scrapy)

 ### Preparations:
-Python and Scrapy is needed.
+Python and Scrapy are needed.

-Before run this code , please read the Scrapy Docs: http://scrapy.org/
+Before running this code, please read the Scrapy Docs: http://scrapy.org/

 ### Run